bmc/avsl/index.md

   returned by the `level()` method, if you're using Java).

 Handlers do *not* need to worry about thread safety, and they do *not* need to format log messages.
 Those concerns are handled by the framework.
+Most handlers won't need to use the `logMessage` parameter that is passed to the `log()` method; that parameter exists just in case a handler needs access to the raw pieces.
+The `message` parameter contains the already formatted log message.

 The `ConsoleHandler`, which writes its output to the console, is a simple example of a handler: